 Now you know everything about rising and penetrating damp, let’s look at the key differences between the two.

-If you think your property is suffering from rising or ground floor/lower ground floor penetrating damp, contact us to arrange a free site survey and to speak about your options moving forwards.
+If you think your property is suffering from rising or ground floor/lower ground floor penetrating damp, contact us to arrange a site survey and to speak about your options moving forwards.